 'Looking to the future ..'

-Temple Guiting Parish Council is developing a document which provides useful background information for making decisions regarding Precept and budget setting.
-Called 'Looking to the future', the most recent version will be available here.
+Temple Guiting Parish Council has developed a document which provides useful background information for making decisions regarding planning, and for setting the precept and the budget.
+Called 'Looking to the future', the most recent version is available here.

 Planning in general

-Temple Guiting Parish Council cannot grant or refuse planning permission but it can offer its opinion, usually in the form of a comment, on the online planning applications register provided by Cotswold District Council.
-All comments are visible to the public and are considered by the planning authority, which makes planning decisions and defines planning policy.
+Temple Guiting Parish Council cannot grant or refuse planning permission but it can offer its opinion, usually in the form of a comment posted online to the planning applications registers provided by Cotswold District Council and Gloucestershire County Council (County-wide applications and strategic documents including quarrying and transport).
+All comments are visible to the public (under the 'Documents' tab) and are considered by the planning authority, which makes planning decisions and defines planning policy.

-The Temple Guiting Parish Council Planning Committee is comprised of all members of the Parish Council, and Planning Committee meetings report into the next Parish Council meeting after the Planning Committee meets.
-Planning Committee meetings are called when a quorum (three) of the Parish Council believes there is a need for a Planning Meeting.
-This is most likely to be due to the deadline for comments to be submitted to CDC falling significantly before the next Parish Council Meeting.
+The Temple Guiting Parish Council Planning Committee is comprised of all members of the Parish Council, and Planning Committee meetings report into the next Parish Council meeting aftert te Planning Committee meets.
+Planning Committee meetings are called when a quorum (three) Parish Councillors believes that there is a need for a Planning Meeting.
+This is most likely to be due to the deadline for comments to be submitted to CDC or GCC falling before the next Parish Council Meeting.

 Agendas and minutes of Planning Committee meetings are available either on the agenda and minutes pages or are included in the next full Council meeting.